techandsoftware/teletext/README.md

 ## setAspectRatio(value)

+`value` is a number or the string `natural`.

-Set the aspect ratio of the display. `value` is a number or the string `natural`.
-The default aspect ratio is 1.2 to match real teletext.
-The special value of `natural` removes pixel distortion, but the page looks squashed.
+Set the aspect ratio of the display.
+The page height is kept and the width adjusted.
+The display's default aspect ratio is 1.2 to match typical teletext displays.
+The special value of `natural` removes pixel distortion - so the pixels are square - but the page looks squashed.

 ## setHeight(heightInPixels)